weso/shumlex/README.md

     }
 ```

-### XMI to PlantUML Class Diagram: _crearDiagramaUML()_
+### XMI to SVG Class Diagram: _crearDiagramaUML(containerId, xmiValue, options)_

-This method provides a PlantUML URL which contains, as a image, UML Class Diagram corresponding to the XMI value passed as a String parameter.
+This method creates in the given container, using SVG, a UML Class Diagram corresponding to the XMI value passed as a String parameter.

 ```
-let uml = shumlex.crearDiagramaUML(xmi)
+shumlex.crearDiagramaUML("displaydiv", xmi)
 ```

-In this example, we are passing as a parameter a String variable (_xmi_) which contains a XMI value and we save the URL in a variable named _uml_.
+In this example, we are passing as parameters two variables:

-This URL may be used as a _src_ attribute in a HTML _img_ element to effortlessly show the class diagram in a webpage.
+* The ID of the container element in our page where we want to display the SVG, as a String value.
+* A String variable (_xmi_) which contains the XMI input value.

+If an element with such ID exists, and the XMI is correct, the corresponding SVG will be displayed at the given container.

+_options_ is an optional parameter, with JSON format, which may be used to configurate the SVG.
+`
+{
+max_height: "500px",   // Max Height of the SVG
+max_width: "100vw"     // Max Width of the SVG
+}`

 ## Importing and exporting our XMI in Visual Paradigm